apache/mesos/docs/fetcher.md

 # Mesos Fetcher

-Experimental support for the Mesos fetcher _cache_ is introduced in Mesos 0.23.0.
+Mesos 0.23.0 introduced experimental support for the Mesos _fetcher cache_.

 In this context we loosely regard the term "downloading" as to include copying from local file systems.